comprodls/libs-engine-mcqsr/Readme.md

         "global": {
             "correct": "Well done.
 You will live.",
-            "incorrect": "Sorry, wrong choice, your are about to die.", "empty": "Do attempt the question."
+            "incorrect": "Sorry, wrong choice, your are about to die.", "empty": "Please do attempt the question.
+Its you're only chance."
         }
     },
     "responses": {},